 Hand Wash Your Sweaters

 I know this is not what you want to hear but you need to hand wash (or dry clean) your sweaters.
 I swear by hand washing my clothes.
 I hand wash ALL of my clothes in a bucket in my bathtub.
 Fill your bucket with cool water, add a little bit of gentle detergent, and let soak for 30 minutes.
 Gently squeeze out excess water (don’t wring your sweaters!) and then lay the sweater on a towel and roll it up like a sleeping bag to soak up the extra water.
 Lay your sweater flat to dry on a drying rack.
+They even make these really cool drying racks specifically for sweaters!

 Ok, I KNOW that sounds like a lot of work – which is why I avoid washing my sweaters until I have to.
 But if I can manage to hand wash all of my clothes as a mom with two young kids, I feel like anyone can do it.